dgraph-io/flock/README.md

   follow the instructions.
 The series of steps would end with your email verification.
 - Create a twitter app from [this link](https://developer.twitter.com/en/apps/create).
   All fields are `not` required.
 - You'll be redirected to the App details tab after creating the app.
-Go the `Keys and tokens` tab and create new access and secret tokens.
+Go to the `Keys and tokens` tab and create new access and secret tokens.
 ![Twitter Developer account](./twitter-keys.png)
 - Create a copy of the credentials template.